paycoreio/docs/docs/connectors/axcessmerchantservices/index.md

 Enter credentials:

-[//]: # (Also, choose Test Mode for test connection with Axcess Merchant Services, and P2P mode for connection in  peer-to-peer payment network.)
+[//]: # (Also, select Test or Live mode according to the type of account to connect with Axcess Merchant Services, and P2P mode for connection in  peer-to-peer payment network.)

 !!! success
     You have connected **Axcess Merchant Services** account!